dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ## Disable Secondary DNS

-If you no longer wish to use Secondary DNS via AXFR, you can simply choose the <label>Delete secondary DNS configuration</label> button
+If you no longer wish to use Secondary DNS via AXFR, you can simply click the <label>Delete secondary DNS configuration</label> button

 ![Delete Secondary DNS Configuration](/files/reconfigure-secondary-dns.png)